xoroz/story/memory-bank/progress.md

 - Created memory bank documentation for project context and tracking

 ### Previous Work
+- change so that only login users can create a new story, if not user is not login redirect to login/register page
 - Implemented admin dashboard structure with tabs
 - Added backup and restore functionality
 - Integrated multiple AI providers via OpenRouter